Controller Certificate Management¶

 mymac$ openssl genrsa -out my_prv.key 4096

-- Run the follow command and fill out the needed information as it relates to your company information.
+- Run the following command and fill out the necessary information as it relates to your company.

 mymac$ openssl req -new -sha256 -key my_prv.key -out controller.csr